CMCDragonkai/assembly/README.md

 The cygwin examples only use tools that can be installed from Cygwin, no Windows executables required at all!
 That means `nasm` and GCC all are in Cygwin!

 Make sure to read the PC Assembly PDF.
 That explains assembly.

+Get keystone-assembler and unicorn-engine setup to do assembly in other architectures!

+On Cygwin use `winpty` to launch the programs in order to attach a proper TTY to the command line programs.
+Otherwise you need to use CMD to execute them.